-LROs should carefully reflect upon the elements that are to be considered when delivering safe operation, as far as compliance with applicable rules, adequateness of rolling stock and professional competence of staff is concerned.
+RUs / IMs should carefully reflect upon the elements that are to be considered when delivering safe operation, as far as compliance with applicable rules, suitability of rolling stock and professional competence of staff is concerned.

-The following list (that cannot be considered exhaustive) contains some operational processes in the light rail sector:
+The following list contains some operational processes in the railway sector:

-- processes related to tram movements, - processes related to operation of safety installations and equipment, - processes related to operation of power supply installations, - track and equipment maintenance, - signalling system and telecommunication maintenance, - power supply installations maintenance, - maintenance of civil engineering, - management of infrastructure and equipment, - assignment and use of rolling stock and equipment, - rolling stock and equipment maintenance, - exchange of information with asset owners, - inspections (prior to departure and during journey), - exchange of information with asset maintainers (vehicles and infrastructure).
+- processes related to train movements, - processes related to operation of safety installations and equipment, - processes related to operation of power supply installations, - track and equipment maintenance, - control command system and telecommunication maintenance, - power supply installations maintenance, - maintenance of civil engineering, - management of infrastructure and equipment, - assignment and use of rolling stock and equipment, - rolling stock and equipment maintenance, - exchange of information with keeper or Entity in Charge of Maintenance (ECM), - inspections (prior to departure and during journey).